Piscataway people: 18th century

 In the 18th century, the Maryland Colony nullified all Indian claims to their lands and dissolved the reservations.
 By the 1720s, some Piscataway as well as other Algonquian groups had relocated to Pennsylvania just north of the Susquehannah River.
 These migrants from the general area of Maryland are referred to as the Conoy and the Nanticoke.
-They were spread along the western edge of the Pennsylvania Colony, along with the Algonquian Lenape who had moved west from modern New Jersey, the Tutelo, the Shawnee and some Iroquois.
+They were spread along the western edge of the Pennsylvania Colony, along with the Algonquian Lenape who had moved west from modern New Jersey, the Tutelo, the Shawnee and the Haudenosaunee.
 The Piscataway were said to number only about 150 people at that time.
-They sought the protection of the powerful Haudenosaunee, but the Pennsylvania Colony also proved unsafe.
+They sought the protection of the Haudenosaunee, but the Pennsylvania Colony also proved unsafe.

 Most of the surviving tribe migrated north in the late eighteenth century and were last noted in the historical record in 1793 at Detroit, following the American Revolutionary War, when the United States gained independence.
-In 1793 a conference in Detroit reported the peoples had settled in Upper Canada, joining other Native Americans who had been allies of the British in the conflict.
+In 1793, a conference in Detroit reported the peoples had settled in Upper Canada, joining other Native Americans who had been allies of the British in the conflict.
 Today, descendants of the northern migrants live on the Six Nations of the Grand River First Nation reserve in Ontario, Canada.

-Some Piscataway may have moved south toward the Virginia Colony.
-They were believed to have merged with the Meherrin and among some Tuscarora remnants who had not yet moved north to the Six Nations of the Grand River.
+Some Piscataway moved south toward the Colony of Virginia and the Province of North Carolina, where they merged with various tribes including the Meherrin and the remaining Tuscarora people who had not yet moved north to the Six Nations of the Grand River in Ontario.
+30 Piscataway people were counted in a 1779 census taken at Fort Niagara.
+In the 21st century, some documented descendants of the Piscataway who moved north to Canada are among the citizens of the Six Nations of the Grand River First Nation.

+Brandywine people

+In the 19th century, census enumerators classified most of the Brandywine people as "free people of color", "Free Negro" or "mulatto" on state and federal census records, largely because they had both African and European ancestry.